 In order to start a successful organizational change, you need to approach the change from both sides.
 Management should initiate an open discussion with the potential team members.
 And ideally, the team members should volunteer to play a role in making the change happen.
 Most developers like to be in control of their own work anyway.
 To successfully adopt Scrum, the team needs to be willing to make the change and take ownership, and management needs to work with the team to show them their support instead of trying to control the process.
 This means that management also needs to set the right priorities and limit distractions.

 3. Set Expectations.
 Everyone involved with the product development should know what they can expect from the development team and what the team expects of them.
-This doesn’t just included the developers, but all Stakeholders!
+This doesn’t just include the developers, but all Stakeholders!

 While developing the product every requirement, meeting, discussion, or report will be slightly different from what has been done for years.
 This makes it important that everybody involved knows, before starting the product development, what to expect and what is expected of them.
-Without having the proper expectations and somebody to help setting these expectations people easily fall back to what is familiar, and you will end up with a scrum-fall project.
+Without having the proper expectations and somebody to help to set these expectations people easily fall back to what is familiar, and you will end up with a scrum-fall project.

 In a traditional Waterfall project, most requirements are scoped out in advance through many hours of interviews until everyone is satisfied with the details in the scope document.
 A common misunderstanding is that adopting Scrum replaces these types of sessions.
 This is not the case; Scrum only makes the process more efficient and allows for improvement while exploring the requirements.
 Every conversation that is being held in a Waterfall method will still need to be held with Scrum, it will just be in a different form.